Opencart Web Application Firewall (WAF) Security Extension

-The admin will configure fields such as reset current logged in admin user password, reset password notification status, etc. under Another Notification tab.
+The admin will configure fields such as reset current logged-in admin user password, reset password notification status, etc. under the Another Notification tab.

 The next tab which is to be configured is SignUp Email Notification under which the admin configures signup email validation status, signup email validation subject, signup email validation status, etc.

 Under the Mail Info tab, the admin selects the codes to write email templates from the given list.

 The admin can enable/ disable the IP(s) so as to allow/ restrict the users who try to login with the enable/ disable IP(s).

 On clicking the WAF Security Country Ban option, a list of enabled or disabled Country(s) will be visible as shown in the image.